-AMMOCHOSTOS Enjoy the azure waters and sandy beaches of the island's southeast coast With its stunning beaches of soft, white sands, and multi-star hotels, the Ammochostos (Famagusta) region draws discerning sun-seekers from all over the globe.
-This part of the island also remains the agricultural heart of Cyprus, where traditional windmills stand alongside modern aqueducts to irrigate the fertile red soil.
+The southeast coast: enjoy the azure waters and sandy beaches of this region With its superb gold sandy beaches and multi-star hotels, the Ammochostos (Famagusta) region draws discerning sun-seekers from all over the globe.
+But this part of the island remains the agricultural heart of Cyprus, where traditional windmills stand with modern aqueducts to irrigate the fertile red soil.
 Agia Napa, once a small fishing village, is as lively a resort as any in the Mediterranean.
-But historic sites - such as a 16th century Venetian monastery - lend character to a town that's best known for its colourful bars, tavernas and nightclubs.
-Another focal point is the crescent harbour, crowded with bright fishing boats, where the day's catch is tonight's dinner at the popular restaurants nearby.
-Life in this southeastern corner of Cyprus revolves around the sea, with water sports of all kinds readily available, from scuba diving to water-skiing and paragliding.
-Explore the rugged coast toward Cape Gkreko, with its cluster of calm, sandy coves, and linger for the indescribably beautiful sunset.
+But the historic sites such as a 16th century Venetian monastery, lend character to a town that's best known for its colorful shops, tavernas and nightclubs.
+Another focal point is the crescent harbour, crowded with bright fishing boats.
+The day's catch is tonight's dinner at the popular restaurants nearby.
+Life in this southeastern corner of Cyprus revolves around the sea, with water sports of all kinds readily available - from scuba diving to water-skiing and paragliding.
+Explore the rugged coast toward Cape Gkreko, with its string of calm sandy coves, and stay for the indescribably beautiful sunset.
 Or head north, toward the basket-making community of Liopetri, stopping at Sotira to take in the pretty village churches that date from the 15th and 16th centuries.
-East to Protaras, the coastline stretches out to reveal further glorious beaches basking under the sun, while just inland the white-washed town of Paralimni boasts open-air tavernas known for their succulent grilled fish.
+East to Protaras, more glorious beaches spread out under the sun, while just inland the white-washed town of Paralimni boasts open air tavernas known for their succulent grilled fish.
 Only a few miles from the most contemporary of resort scenes, you'll feel eons away.